-The couple was accompanied by Prince of Wales, Duchess of Cornwall, Prince Harry and Middleton family for the signing of the official registers.
+The couple was accompanied by Prince of Wales, The Duchess of Cornwall, Prince Harry and the Middleton family for the signing of the official registers.
 Wing Commander Duncan Stubbs’s own composition, Valiant and Brave, was performed as the royal couple signed the wedding registers.

 William and Catherine along with Maid of Honour and Best Man leaving the alter.

 After signing the register, the newly married couple pay their respect to the Queen at the National Anthem.